erikwestlund/soar/README.md

 ## Usage

+All commands must be run from a Terminal window in RStudio.

 Upon a successful installation, type `soar configure` to configure your container.
 You will be asked to enter a keyring password, which will be used to encrypt your credentials.
 You will also be asked to enter your JHED username and password.

 After configuration, you can use the `soar` command to access the various options available.